Der Stahlhelm, Bund der Frontsoldaten: Weimar Republic (1918–1933)

-Limited role in the Kapp Putsch

-While Der Stahlhelm was not directly involved in the planning or execution of the Kapp Putsch in March 1920, it nevertheless sympathized with the coup's objectives and provided ideological and moral support to its participants.
-Although the organization did not play a central operational role in the putsch, evidence suggests that certain regional units may have offered logistical assistance or acted in coordination with nearby Freikorps formations during the attempted overthrow of the republican government.
-Historian Larry Eugene Jones emphasizes that Der Stahlhelm "shared the anti-republican, anti-socialist, and nationalist sentiments that motivated the Kapp putschists," aligning the group ideologically with the counter-revolutionary right.

-This ideological affinity placed Der Stahlhelm squarely within the broader network of nationalist paramilitary and conservative forces that actively sought to undermine the legitimacy of the Weimar Republic.
-As scholars such as Benjamin Ziemann and James Diehl have observed, Der Stahlhelm functioned as a bridge between legal political conservatism and extralegal militarist activism, contributing to a political climate in which violent challenges to the republic were normalized.
-Its passive complicity in events like the Kapp Putsch underscores the group's broader role in legitimizing and sustaining efforts to destabilize the fragile democratic order of postwar Germany.

-From 1920 onwards

 After the failed Kapp Putsch of 1920, the organization gained further support from dissolved Freikorps units.
-In 1923 the former DNVP politician Theodor Duesterberg joined Der Stahlhelm and becoming Seldte's deputy and leadership rival.
+In 1923 the former DNVP politician Theodor Duesterberg joined Der Stahlhelm, becoming Seldte's deputy and leadership rival.
 In 1923, Stahlhelm units were actively involved in the formally passive resistance struggle of paramilitary formations against the French occupation of the Ruhr area.
 These units were responsible for numerous acts of sabotage on French trains and military posts.
 One of the volunteers operating in the Ruhr area was Paul Osthold, who headed the German Institute for Technical Work Training (DINTA) in the 1930s and became one of the leading representatives of German employers' associations in the Federal Republic of Germany.
 From 1924 on, in several subsidiary organizations, veterans with front line experience as well as new recruits would provide a standing armed force in support of the Reichswehr beyond the 100,000 men allowed.
 With 500,000 members in 1930, the league was the largest paramilitary organization of Weimar Republic.
 In the 1920s Der Stahlhelm received political support from Fascist Italy's Duce Benito Mussolini.
-On 9 October 1929, the Prussian Minister of the Interior, Albert Grzesinski, issued a ban on the regional branches of the Stahlhelm in the Rhineland and Westphalia.
-This prohibition was justified on the basis of a paramilitary "field exercise" (Geländespiel) that had been conducted illegally in Langenberg (Rhineland) in September 1929.
-The ban was subsequently lifted on 16 July 1930.